sdcnku/micropython/docs/library/pyb.I2C.rst

 .. data:: I2C.MASTER

-   for initializing the bus to master mode
+   for initialising the bus to master mode

-.. only:: port_pyboard or port_openmvcam
+.. only:: port_pyboard

     .. data:: I2C.SLAVE

-       for initializing the bus to slave mode
+       for initialising the bus to slave mode